chauff/cse1500-web-transcripts/_practicals/vsc-usage.md

 _Note: after adding the URL of the remote repository and after indicating the folder where the local repository will be created, you will be asked for the GitHub user name and password._

 When you edit your project, the `Source Control` icon :point_down: at the left will indicate the number of files modified.
-You can record a set of changes in your local repository by clicking on *Commit All*.
+You can record a set of changes in your local repository by clicking on `Commit All`.
 Remember to add a meaningful message so it can be useful to follow the status of the project.
+Once your changes are registered in your local repository, you synchronize with the remote repository, so that your changes make it to the shared repository on GitHub.
+In order to do that, use the `Push` command you find in the same menu as the commit commands.
+In order to pull the code from the remote repository (where your partner is also pushing to), use the `Pull` command.
 You can see how to use other git commands [here](https://git-scm.com/docs).

 ![VSC source](../img/VSC-source.png)

 <sup>Source control view of VSC.</sup>

-Once your changes are registered in your local repository, you synchronize with the remote repository, so that your changes make it to the shared repository on GitHub.
-In order to do that, use the *Push* command you find in the same menu as the commit commands.
-In order to pull the code from the remote repository (where your partner is also pushing to), use the *Pull* command.

 If you want to give this setup a try, we suggest you start setting things up early and get help from the TAs if you get stuck.
 All TAs are familiar with `git`, GitHub and VSC!